MiCRo: Mixture Modeling and Context-aware Routing for Personalized Preference Learning: Ethics Statement

 \section{Ethics Statement}

 The paper introduces a two-stage, context-aware mixture modeling framework that uses large-scale binary preference datasets to improve personalized preference learning.
 All experiments are conducted using publicly available models and datasets.
 The licenses for all datasets are listed in Appendix~\ref{appendix:datasets}, and we ensure complete compliance with all the license terms.
 While MiCRo improves scalability in personalized preference learning, the mixture heads are trained without explicit supervision.
 As a result, the learned mixture heads may encode preferences that are either beneficial or harmful, with a risk of inadvertently modeling undesirable or malicious intent.
 We therefore emphasize the importance of thorough evaluation and safety auditing to mitigate potential misuse.
+In light of this, we outline two safeguards to ensure safer deployment: (1) safety auditing with existing benchmarks: the mixture heads can be audited using safety-focused datasets such as PKU-SafeRLHF~\cite{ji2024pku} and Anthropic HH~\cite{bai2022training}.
+If a head assigns unusually high scores to rejected responses in the benchmarks, the head should be masked during downstream use; (2) human-in-the-loop evaluation: human annotators can be involved to qualitatively inspect the high-reward outputs of individual heads to assess whether they reflect manipulative or unsafe patterns.
+With \micro's staged training setup, these pruning and masking steps do not interfere with Stage 2 router learning, allowing us to maintain performance while mitigating safety risks.